ouspg/CryptoCourse/Week2Exercises/README.md

 Generate a certificate signing request (CSR) for one or more of the keys that you have generated in Task 1.

-Double-check the certificate creation by printing it in text format.
+Double-check the certificate request by printing it in text format.

 > Return the CSR(s) as a mark of completion of this task.